nodejs/node/doc/api/module.md

     terminate the chain of `resolve` hooks. **Default:** `false`
   * `url` {string} The absolute URL to which this input resolves

-> **Caveat** Despite support for returning promises and async functions, calls
+> **Warning** Despite support for returning promises and async functions, calls
 > to `resolve` may block the main thread which can impact performance.

-The `resolve` hook chain is responsible for telling Node.js where to find and how to cache a given `import` statement or expression.
-It can optionally return its format (such as `'module'`) as a hint to the `load` hook.
+The `resolve` hook chain is responsible for telling Node.js where to find and how to cache a given `import` statement or expression, or `require` call.
+It can optionally return a format (such as `'module'`) as a hint to the `load` hook.
 If a format is specified, the `load` hook is ultimately responsible for providing the final `format` value (and it is free to ignore the hint provided by `resolve`); if `resolve` provides a `format`, a custom `load` hook is required even if only to pass the value to the Node.js default `load` hook.

 Import type assertions are part of the cache key for saving loaded modules into the internal module cache.
 The `resolve` hook is responsible for returning an `importAssertions` object if the module should be cached with different assertions than were present in the source code.

 The `conditions` property in `context` is an array of conditions for [package exports conditions][Conditional exports] that apply to this resolution